LiuRicky/ts2_net/README.md

 The token shift operation shift all channels of a token back-and-forth, to preserve the complete token representation and enhance the interaction of adjacent frames.
 ![tokenshift](pics/tokenshift.png)

-The token selection module selects tokens contributes most to the local spatial semantics, to better model video representation. (**Notion: ** In our released code, we manually regard [CLS] token as the most informative, which we find it can have better performance than metric reported in our paper.
+The token selection module selects tokens contributes most to the local spatial semantics, to better model video representation.
+(**Notion**: In our released code, we manually regard [CLS] token as the most informative, which we find it can have better performance than metric reported in our paper.
 It means that we select [CLS] token and other K-1 tokens in token selection stage.)
 ![tokenselect](pics/token_selection.png)
 ## Requirements
 ```sh